C-NERD/clinical-notes/pages/Examine to mouth.md

-- Observe the lips for central #Cyanosis
+- Observe the lips for central #Cyanosis and #Chelitis
 	- ![lip_cyanosis](assets/cyanosis/lip_cyanosis.png)
 - Check for pallor, cyanosis, dehydration
 	- Ask the patient to open his mouth